netgian/Discord-Token-Playground/README.md

 Simple Python script that automates requests to a Discord account via its token.

 ## Requirements
-First of all install the requirements at requirements.txt
+First of all install the libraries at requirements.txt
 ```
 pip3 install -r requirements.txt
 ```